-Joliet officer charged in DUI crash that killed off-duty Berwyn police officer
+Joliet cop charged in DUI crash that killed off-duty Berwyn police officer

 BERWYN, Ill. — Officers in Berwyn are grieving the loss of one of their own, 33-year-old Officer Chuck Schauer.

-Purple and black bunting hangs from the main entrance of the Berwyn Police Department Monday morning, and flags have been lowered to half-staff.
+Purple and black bunting has been hung at the main entrance of the Berwyn Police Department, and flags have been lowered to half-staff.

 Ofc.
 Schauer, a 10-year veteran, was killed while off-duty in a car crash on Interstate 55 Sunday.

-Illinois State Police said 35 year-old Erin Zilka, who has worked as a Joliet police officer for the past 12 years, was driving under the influence at the time of the crash.
+Illinois State Police said 35-year-old Erin Zilka, who has worked as a Joliet police officer for the past 12 years, was driving under the influence at the time of the crash.

-Around 6 a.m.
-Sunday, a box truck and a pickup truck got into an accident and stopped on two southbound lanes of I-55, just north of US Route 30 near Plainfield.
+According to police, a box truck and a pickup truck got into an accident and stopped on two southbound lanes of I-55 — just north of US Route 30 near Plainfield at around 6 a.m.
+Sunday.

-Shortly after, police said Zilka, of Plainfield, crashed into the stopped box truck in a Dodge Durango.
-Her passenger, Schauer, was killed in the crash.
+Shortly after, Zilka, of Plainfield, crashed a Dodge Durango into the stopped box truck.
+Ofc.
+Schauer was Zilka’s passenger at the time of the crash.

 Zilka was hospitalized for non-life-threatening injuries.
-She is charged with a misdemeanor DUI.
+She is charged with a DUI and driving too fast for conditions.

-State police said Zilka is now out on bond.
-Joliet police said she is now under internal investigation for thecrash.
+State police said Zilka is out on bond.
+Joliet police said she is now under internal investigation for the crash.

 State police said Zilka could also face more serious charges, depending on the outcome of the investigation.